How do you know when to wean your child?

-When you ask your friends and family, you’ll get advice that ranges from “Sure, any time you want after the first few months,” to “Your child should make that decision, not you, even if he’s still nursing at three- or four-years old.”
+When you ask your friends and family when to wean, you’ll get advice that ranges from “Any time you want after the first few months,” to “Your child should make that decision, not you, even if he’s still nursing at three- or four-years old.”

-I don’t think anyone can or should make that decision for you.
+I don’t think anyone can or should make the decision when to wean for you.
 But information about how the weaning process can go, and the benefits of that process, may be helpful in making a decision that becomes an expression of your love.

 Because nursing involves an intimate relationship that deeply affects both you and your child, it’s good for you to have a lot of say in how that relationship goes.
-If you’re nursing but tired of it, resentful, or pregnant with another child, the strain on you will drain from non-nursing moments and hours.
+If you’re nursing but tired of it, resentful, or pregnant with another child, the strain on you could affect your non-nursing moments and hours.

-Good reasons to begin weaning are that you’re not able to enjoy the nursing relationship any longer, not able to keep up your strength, or that sleep deprivation from night nursing is draining your enjoyment of parenting.
+Good reasons to think about when to wean are that you’re not able to enjoy the nursing relationship any longer, not able to keep up your strength, or that sleep deprivation from night nursing is draining your enjoyment of parenting.
 (I’ll make an important exception here for the first three or four months of a child’s life, when night nursing is absolutely necessary, and when children benefit so greatly from the health advantages of nursing.
-During these months, help from others during the day so you can nap will be helpful!)
+During these months, support from others during the day so you can nap will be helpful!)

 Wean slowly, and give your child an outlet for her feelings.

 If you were to decide to wean, I recommend doing it slowly if you can.
 Children have lots of feelings that become attached to nursing, and they benefit from a process that will give them time to grieve the loss of nursing.
 If you wean quickly, a child feels scared but doesn’t have the safety to process her feelings.
 When the change is sudden, a child will bury some of her feelings in order to manage the change.
 To keep those feelings at bay, she’ll adopt behaviors like thumb-sucking or hair-twirling, to distract herself from that emotional load.